Programs and Services

 Some of the medical and nursing services available are explained below.

-As an Inglis House resident, nursing care is available to you 24-hours a day from registered nurses, licensed practical nurses and certified nursing assistants.
+As an Inglis House resident, nursing care is available 24-hours a day from registered nurses, licensed practical nurses and certified nursing assistants.
 Your medical needs will be handled by a team of attending physicians and nurse practitioners, under the direction of a medical director experienced in meeting the needs of people with complex medical problems and multiple diagnoses.
 Specialist consultants are available on-site in the following areas:

 Diagnostic testing is also available on-site in the following areas: